aparimeet/ai-code-review/README.md

 - Keep tokens secret and serve via TLS.
 - Consider deduplicating comments by detecting the HTML marker `<!-- ai-gitlab-code-review -->`.
 - For large diffs, you must implement smarter chunking to fit token limits.

+## Usage

+- The service listens for GitLab merge request webhook updates on `/webhook` and responds with a 200 immediately while processing the review in the background.
+- Reviews are posted as Markdown notes on the merge request.